viraltux/Forecast.jl/README.md

 K.W.
 Thoning, A.M.
 Crotwell, and J.W.
 Mund (2020), Atmospheric Carbon Dioxide Dry Air Mole Fractions from continuous measurements at Mauna Loa, Hawaii, Barrow, Alaska, American Samoa and South Pole.
 1973-2019, Version 2020-08 National Oceanic and Atmospheric Administration (NOAA), Global Monitoring Laboratory (GML), Boulder, Colorado, USA https://doi.org/10.15138/yaf1-bk21 FTP path: ftp://aftp.cmdl.noaa.gov/data/greenhouse_gases/co2/in-situ/surface/

-* Estimates of world seaborne trade from AIS data collected by MarineTraffic; available at UN COMTRADE Monitor.

-Cerdeiro, Komaromi, Liu and Saeed (2020).
-Subset with imports and exports data for France, Germany and the United Kingdom from 2015-04-01 to 2021-05-02.  https://comtrade.un.org/data/ais

-* Number of earthquakes per year on earth with a magnitude higher or equal to six from 1950 to 2020.
-The data has been collected from https://earthquake.usgs.gov/ and aggregated.
+* Airline Passengers

-* The classic Box & Jenkins airline data.
+The classic Box & Jenkins airline data.
 Monthly totals of international airline passengers from 1949 to 1960.
 Box, G. E. P., Jenkins, G. M. and Reinsel, G. C. (1976) _Time Series Analysis, Forecasting and Control._ Third Edition.
 Holden-Day.
 Series G.

+* London Crime and Weather

+Ten years of monthly data about weather and crime in Greater London from 2008 to 2018.
+Data has been collected and joined from london.gov.uk and metoffice.gov.uk (Heathrow Station).

+* Estimates of world seaborne trade from AIS data collected by MarineTraffic; available at UN COMTRADE Monitor.

+Cerdeiro, Komaromi, Liu and Saeed (2020).
+Subset with imports and exports data for France, Germany and the United Kingdom from 2015-04-01 to 2021-05-02.  https://comtrade.un.org/data/ais

+* Large Earthquakes

+Number of earthquakes per year on earth with a magnitude higher or equal to six from 1950 to 2020.The data has been collected from https://earthquake.usgs.gov/ and aggregated.

 ## References